History of Haiti: Transitional government (1986–1990)

 From 1986 to early 1988 Haiti was ruled by a provisional military government under General Namphy.
 In 1987, a new constitution was ratified, providing for an elected bicameral parliament, an elected president, and a prime minister, cabinet, ministers, and supreme court appointed by the president with parliament's consent.
 The Constitution also provided for political decentralization through the election of mayors and administrative bodies responsible for local government.
 The November 1987 elections were cancelled after troops massacred 30–300 voters on election day.
 Jimmy Carter later wrote that "Citizens who lined up to vote were mowed down by fusillades of terrorists' bullets.
 Military leaders, who had either orchestrated or condoned the murders, moved in to cancel the election and retain control of the Government."
 The election was followed several months later by the Haitian presidential election, 1988, which was boycotted by almost all the previous candidates, and saw turnout of just 4%.

 The 1988 elections led to Professor Leslie Manigat becoming president, but three months later he too was ousted by the military.
 Further instability ensued, with several massacres, including the St Jean Bosco massacre in which the church of Jean-Bertrand Aristide was attacked and burned down.
 During this period, the Haitian National Intelligence Service (SIN), which had been set up and financed in the 80s by the Central Intelligence Agency as part of the war on drugs, participated in drug trafficking and political violence.

-The rise of Aristide (1990–1991)
+Rise of Aristide (1990–1991)

 In December 1990, Jean-Bertrand Aristide, a liberation theology Roman Catholic (Salesian) priest, won 67% of the vote in elections that international observers deemed largely free and fair.
 Aristide's radical populist policies and the violence of his bands of supporters alarmed many of the country's elite, and, in September 1991, he was overthrown in the 1991 Haitian coup d'état, which brought General Raoul Cédras to power.
 The coup saw hundreds killed, and Aristide was forced into exile, his life saved by international diplomatic intervention.